-Women's Shelters and Non-Accommodation Support Services (Temporary Supported Accommodation - Immediate, Mobile Support and Centre Based Support) Domestic & Family ☑ The organisation ensures: Violence support services are delivered using a case management framework all case managed responses include advice and referral, a risk and needs assessment, safety planning, support planning, direct service and coordination and a system for ongoing review of case and safety planning and risk assessment.
-Adults and young people who have been affected by sexual violence Sexual The organisation ensures that intervention is consistent with the principles and Violence & Women's best-practice framework outlined in Response to sexual assault - Queensland Support Government Interagency Guidelines for Responding to People who have Experienced Sexual Assault Disability ☑ The organisation promotes opportunities for people using services to fulfil Services valued community roles.
-Adults affected by alcohol (Aboriginal and Torres Strait Islander people, Rest and Recovery and Assertive Outreach: Individuals ☑ Service planning and delivery aligns to the practices and tools set out in the Guidelines and Toolkit for Diversion Services.
-Documented processes for: o intake, assessment and recording individual/s needs, strengths, goals and aspirations planning how services will be delivered to individuals o ensuring the active participation of individuals in planning including informing people using services about changes in service provision Newsletters to people using services and staff promoting relevant community activities and events that may assist people using services to meet their needs, goals and aspirations.
-Suggestions Services for Aboriginal and Torres Strait Islander children and families: of Evidence Culturally appropriate decision making processes when engaging children, families and kin in developing a plan Feedback confirms that the service has worked with the child and family to identify the 'right people' e.g. independent person who should be part of their support team and be involved in decision making Evidence that children and families have been encouraged to bring a representative/ support person with them to planning meetings.
+Domestic & Family Violence Documented and implemented processes ensure that the assessed needs of the individual are being addressed and responded to within a client centred, culturally inclusive and integrated response.
+Adults and young people who have been affected by sexual violence Sexual Violence & Women's Support The organisation ensures that intervention is consistent with the principles and best-practice framework outlined in Response to sexual assault - Queensland Government Interagency Guidelines for Responding to People who have Experienced Sexual Assault.
+Disability Services ☑ The organisation promotes opportunities for people using services to fulfil valued community roles.
+Individuals Adults affected by alcohol (Aboriginal and Torres Strait Islander people, Rest and Recovery and Assertive Outreach) marviduais ☑ Service planning and delivery aligns to the practices and tools set out in the Guidelines and Toolkit for Diversion Services.
+Young People ☑ The organisation contributes to the assessment of and responses to the protection and care needs of the young person and supports their families in accordance with section 159B(d) Child Protection Act 1999 and DCYJMA's Information Sharing Guidelines - To meet the protection and care needs and promote the wellbeing of children.
+Suggestions of Evidence Documented processes for: intake, assessment and recording individual/s needs, strengths, goals and aspirations planning how services will be delivered to individuals ensuring the active participation of individuals in planning including informing people using services about changes in service provision.
+Newsletters to people using services and staff promoting relevant community activities and events that may assist people using services to meet their needs, goals and aspirations.
+Services for Aboriginal and Torres Strait Islander children and families Culturally appropriate decision making processes when engaging children, families and kin in developing a plan.
+Feedback confirms that the service has worked with the child and family to identify the 'right people' e.g. independent person who should be part of their support team and be involved in decision making.
+Evidence that children and families have been encouraged to bring a representative/ support person with them to planning meetings.
+Domestic and Family Violence services Policies, procedures, tools, records and processes demonstrate flexible and inclusive methods of service delivery: where appropriate, services are delivered using a case management framework or similar, with an expectation that responses provided include